Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

-The white wagtail (Motacilla alba), also known as the pied wagtail or black and white wagtail, belongs to the Motacillidae family of wagtails, longclaws and pipits and is slightly larger than a tit or a sparrow.
+The pied wagtail (Motacilla alba), also known as the white wagtail or black and white wagtail, belongs to the Motacillidae family of wagtails, longclaws and pipits and is slightly larger than a tit or a sparrow.
 Recognisable by its typical stilt-like gait and contrasting plumage, the wagtail likes to strut through open, wet meadows in search of food or sing from high vantage points to mark its territory.
 The bird can also be seen in parks and gardens with large lawns.
 Everything else you need to know about white wagtails and how you can support the birds in your garden can be found below.

-- White wagtail: key facts
+- Pied wagtail: key facts

-- How to identify the wagtail
+- How to identify a pied wagtail

 - Where does the wagtail build its nest?